entropyxyz/programs/core/README.md

-# ec-core
+# `ec-core`

-This includes core types and interfaces for supporting arbitrary constraints on all signature requests, and architectures for transaction requests.
+This contains core traits and types for writing modular constraints code, including constraints, runtimes, architectures (for writing architecture-agnostic constraints and dynamic parsing) and signature-request interfaces.